Gender-Based Violence/Sexual Misconduct

 201(16) Dating violence is any violence (including but not limited to emotional, physical, sexual, and financial abuse or threat of abuse) between two people who are or have been in a social relationship of a romantic or intimate nature.
 The existence of such a relationship will depend on the length and type of the relationship and the frequency of interactions between the persons involved.
 Such prohibited behavior may also meet the definition of abusive conduct under §201(1).

 Domestic violence is violence between two people who are or have been in an intimate or romantic relationship, who share a child in common, or who live or have lived together as spouse or intimate partners or roommates.
 Violence against any person by that person’s caretaker or guardian (such as abuse against an elderly, young, or person with disabilities) may also be considered domestic violence.
 Examples of domestic violence include but are not limited to physical, emotional, sexual, and financial abuse or threat of abuse.

-When violence between roommates occurs in a residence hall, the case will typically be referred to OSCCR for resolution through a student conduct or conflict resolution pathway, regardless of whether a student wishes to pursue the Grievance Process (Article V).
+When violence between roommates occurs in a residence hall, the case will typically be referred to OSCCR for resolution through a student conduct or conflict resolution pathway, regardless of whether a student wishes to pursue the Equitable Resolution Procedures (Article V).
 Concerns about this course of action should be directed to the Title IX Deputy Coordinator within two business days of outreach.